 From the moment I was introduced to organic chemistry, back in 2008, I was immediately captivated...and this captivation has never subsided; instead it has intensified exponentially with time.
 Even when I was taking the class, I was constantly helping other students grasp and reinforce the concepts that even I too was just learning.
 It was as though my mind had made an instant connection with every aspect of the phenomenon that was organic chemistry.
 It coincided with every facet of my being, forcing me to gravitate towards it...just as the electrons orbiting the nucleus of fluorine are ever so unrelentingly drawn by the protons therein.
 I have have been tutoring ever since.
 The key to mastering this class is to learn to love it first; once this passion is developed, everything else flows naturally and you find yourself becoming one with the subject - understanding it inside and out and effortlessly demonstrating this through accurate application of its principles.
 I derive immeasurable...

 Times are definitely changing in the world of education.
 Today, as with all things twenty-first century, there are no limits to a student's education.
 This is absolutely exciting since so many 'schools without walls' have adopted various technologies during the past few years to enable students excel academically.
 As an advanced tutor, it makes me dance in my shoes.
 Universities such as Harvard, Princeton, and MIT have posted several free virtual lectures for the average student on education applications via android devices, iPads, iPhones, and iPods.

 The teaching approach can be tailored in a way that addresses both what they want to learn, and the best way for them to learn it.
 This is certainly the advantage of having a tutor.
 In addition to helping them with a specific subject, I also seek to imbue students with the kind of study skills that will benefit them to not only do well in the course, but skills which will benefit them through out their professional development.

 When I first heard of Coursera, I was skeptical.
 To try it out, I enrolled in some basic undergraduate courses so that I could see how they stacked up against the classes I took at KU and Emporia State University.
 I am currently taking precalculus at UC Irvine, organic chemistry at Illinois, and calculus at The Ohio State University.
 All three classes are superlative.
 The video lectures give me new insights into familiar concepts, and the online quizzes motivate me to practice my skills and keep them sharp and up-to-date.
 Best of all, they haven't cost me a dime, and I can attend class from the...

 Sciences: As noted above, most of my experience is with chemistry.
 Organic Chemistry is my specialty, but I am also familiar with Inorganic Chemistry.
 I've been a Teaching Assistant for college freshman level courses through upper level chemistry courses.
 I started off as a Biology/Pre-med major, so courses like Physics and Biology are high on my understanding.
 Tutoring in most of the sciences will be my highest level of knowledge/experience.

 If you are interested in a lower hourly rate and are willing to travel to meet me, (within the city) let me know!
 I will tell you what borough I'll need you to meet me in that day and where exactly.
 Examples so far have been the Barnes & Noble on Union Square, the Student Union in Queens College, and the Graduate Center (CUNY) right across from the ESB.

 I was asked this question recently by several mothers about which book (singular, not plural) they should get for their sons for their upcoming tests.
 To both of them I replied: "Get the Princeton Review edition of the book."
 And while I believe this to be the CORRECT answer, this answer unfortunately is misleading because what I actually want to say is, "Get ALL editions of the book."
 For example if there is a Barron's version, a Kaplan version, a Princeton Review version, etc. etc. of AP Chemistry, then I would advise the moms to get ALL of these books for their sons (assuming of course that they'll read them).
-The reason is because one book doesn't have enough practice problems.
-From experience, after reading the first test preparation book or textbook, the student will have a rather hazy outline of the subject material.
-Books 2-5 make the outline clearer.
-Most students don't begin to really understand the subject until around Book 7.
-And that's the reason why some... read more